Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 <sub>Lost 1.1 kgs since last week.
 The slope is mostly downwards and that *is* how I'm hoping it to be.</sub>

 <sub>I'll keep doing my work & I'll keep showing up here.
-Now that, my own logs are turning to be *my* source of inspiration, I feel even more obliged. :)</sub>
+Now that, my own logs are turning to be *my* source of inspiration, I feel even more obliged to keep doing my work. :)</sub>

 ---